fatiando/website/index.rst

          <h2><i class="fab fa-github fa-2x"></i></h2>
          Most discussions happen on <a href="https://github.com/fatiando">Github</a>.
          <a href="https://github.com/fatiando/contributing/blob/master/CONTRIBUTING.md#reporting-a-bug">Open
-         an issue</a> to report bugs and request features.
+         an issue</a> to <strong>report bugs</strong> and <strong>request features</strong>.
          Leave a comment on any open issue or pull request to join the conversation.
       </div>
       <div class="col-sm-4">
          <h2><i class="fab fa-slack fa-2x"></i></h2>
          Hop on to our <a href="http://contact.fatiando.org">chat room on Slack</a>
-         where you can ask questions, leave comments, and reach out to users and developers.
+         where you can <strong>ask questions</strong>, leave comments, and reach out to users and developers.
       </div>
       <div class="col-sm-4">
          <h2><i class="fab fa-twitter fa-2x"></i></h2>
          Follow us on Twitter <a href="https://twitter.com/fatiandoaterra">@fatiandoaterra</a>
-         where we post occasional updates about the project.
+         where we post occasional <strong>updates</strong> about the project.
       </div>
    </div>